telerik/blazor-docs/components/treelist/sorting.md

 Sorting keeps the expanded/collapsed state of items.
 For example, if filtering brings into view a child whose parent is collapsed, you will only see the collapsed parent.

+You can let the user sort by more than one field by setting the `SortMode` parameter to `Telerik.Blazor.SortMode.Multiple`.

 >caption Enable Sorting in Telerik TreeList

 ````CSHTML